Best FHSAs in Canada: Where to get the new first home savings account

 The new first home savings account was created to help you save more money for a home purchase.
 Here’s how to find the best FHSA for your needs.

 On April 1, Questrade became the first company to launch an FHSA in Canada.
-Since then, RBC, National Bank of Canada and Fidelity Investments have all launched their accounts, and more institutions are expected to follow suit in the coming months.
-Among the Big Six banks, BMO, TD, CIBC and Scotiabank are aiming to make their FHSAs available before the end of the year.
+Since then, National Bank of Canada, Fidelity Investments, RBC, EQ Bank, Wealthsimple, Scotiabank and TD have all launched their accounts, and more institutions are expected to follow suit in the coming months.
+Among the Big Six banks, BMO and CIBC are aiming to make their FHSAs available before the end of the year.

 If your bank doesn’t have an FHSA yet, it might later this year.
 Through the passing of legislation, the Canadian government made it possible for Canadians to access FHSAs starting on April 1, 2023.
 However, most financial institutions were not ready to launch their accounts on that date; many have decided to wait or continue to work with the Canada Revenue Agency (CRA) on obtaining approval to offer the new account type.
 This has delayed many institutions from giving their customers access to FHSAs.